In 2015, among Canadian adults age 15 and older:

-- Average consumption has declined by more than three cigarettes per day since 1999.
+- Average consumption has declined by more than 3 cigarettes per day since 1999.

-- Male daily smokers consumed nearly three more cigarettes per day than females.
+- Male daily smokers consumed over 3 more cigarettes per day than females.

-There were significant differences between provinces in smoking prevalence, ranging from 11% in BC to nearly 20% in New Brunswick, Nova Scotia, and Newfoundland.
+There were significant differences between provinces in smoking prevalence, ranging from 10.2% in BC to over 18.5% in Newfoundland.

 - Use of cigars/cigarillos varied by province.

-Although the vast majority of smokers usually got their cigarettes from stores, approximately one in 10 had purchased from a First Nations reserve.
+Although the vast majority of smokers usually obtained their cigarettes from stores, more than one in ten had purchased from a First Nations reserve in the last 6 months.
 Few reported having purchased cigarettes that may have been smuggled.

 More than half of respondents (57.7%) reported being exposed to secondhand smoke in the past month, including 13.4% who were exposed daily or almost daily.
 Exposure was most prevalent among males, young people, and current smokers.